rhit-johnsosy/rhit-csse290-alife-obsidian/books/Max Lungarella - Artificial Life/Wk 5 - Sections 2.3-2.7.md

 ### Section 2.7 - Conclusion
-* "Another central factor in pattern formation is the availability of many cells, and that all the cells are processed in parallel: there must be no central control."
+* "Another central factor in pattern formation is the availability of many cells, and that all the cells are processed in parallel: there must be no central control." pg.
+2.25